Identifying Energy Infrastructure at Risk Because of Sea Level Rise

-The coastal energy infrastructure of several U.S. metropolitan cities is at risk from several climate change factors, especially sea level rise.
-With no current baseline understanding of the specific threat sea level rise poses to coastal energy infrastructure along the Atlantic, Gulf, and Pacific coasts, a proof-of-concept approach for identifying threats needed to be developed and tested.
+The coastal energy infrastructure of several U.S. metropolitan cities is at risk from climate change, especially sea level rise.
+With no current baseline understanding of the specific threat sea level rise poses to coastal energy infrastructure along the nation’s coasts, a proof-of-concept approach for identifying threats was needed.

-The study successfully demonstrated that NOAA data can work in tandem with data from other agencies to help communities anticipate risks from sea level rise.
-The process allowed the team to map the amount of local sea level rise and estimate when energy facilities would be inundated or impacted.
-The information is being shared with relevant city administrators and sustainability directors, and the analysis is being extended to other cities.
+The study successfully demonstrated how data from different sources can work in tandem.
+The team was able to map anticipated local sea level rise and estimate when energy facilities would be impacted.
+The information was shared with relevant city administrators and sustainability directors, and the analysis is being extended to other cities.